greystate/greystate-blog/src/who/index.md

 About me
 ========

 I'm a frontend developer from Denmark doing mostly content sites with [Umbraco CMS][UMB].

-I'm co-owner of [Vokseværk][VV], a design and development bureau in Aarhus, Denmark.
+I'm also a co-owner of [Vokseværk][VV], a design and development bureau in Aarhus, Denmark.

 Experience
 ----------